learn-co-curriculum/hs-mario-stretch-lab/README.md

 ####  ####
 ```
 ### Part IV: Every-Other-Upside-Down Pyramid
-Modify your code to make every other pyramid inverted.
+Make a fourth method that will do the same as your third method but make every other pyramid inverted.
 Example:
 ```
    #  #
   ##  ##